 One of the more common types of malpractice cases arises out of the lawyer’s failure to adequately define the scope of the representation.
 This type of problem is prevalent in all forms of law practices.
 The problem often arises when a client’s claim spillovers into other legal disciplines and other counsel are retained to represent the client.
 For example, in Moore v.
 Yarborough, Jamison & Gray, 993 S.W.2d 760 (Tex.
 App. – Amarillo 1999, no writ), the attorney was retained to represent a spouse in a divorce suit.
-In the context of the divorce, the family lawyer discussed a possible personal-injury claim with the spouse, advising her that personal injury law was not his specialty and aiding her in obtaining a personal injury lawyer to pursue the personal-injury claim.
-The family attorney contacted the personal-injury attorney in an effort to determine whether the personal injury claims would be pursued in the divorce or in a separate lawsuit.
-Ultimately, the personal-injury claims were pursued in a separate lawsuit, and the divorce suit reached judgment first.
-After the personal-injury claim was barred by res judicata, the spouse contended that the divorce lawyer had a duty to advise her of the potentially adverse effect of trying the two claims separately.
+In the context of the divorce, the family lawyer discussed a possible personal injury claim with the spouse, advising her that personal injury law was not his specialty and aiding her in obtaining a personal injury lawyer to pursue the personal injury claim.
+The family attorney contacted the personal injury attorney in an effort to determine whether the personal injury claims would be pursued in the divorce or in a separate lawsuit.
+Ultimately, the personal injury claims were pursued in a separate lawsuit, and the divorce suit reached judgment first.
+After the personal injury claim was barred by res judicata, the spouse contended that the divorce lawyer had a duty to advise her of the potentially adverse effect of trying the two claims separately.
 The claimant’s expert testified that the family attorney and the personal-injury attorney both should have advised the client as to the res judicata danger in trying the two matters separately.
-In reversing summary judgment granted in favor of the family lawyer, the Amarillo Court of Appeals pointed out that the family lawyer failed to present summary judgment evidence that the facts presented in the course of the divorce case were not related in time, space or general motivation to the personal injury claim.
+In reversing summary judgment granted in favor of the family lawyer, the Amarillo Court of Appeals pointed out that the family lawyer failed to present summary judgment evidence that the facts presented in the course of the divorce case were not related in time, space, or general motivation to the personal injury claim.
 And, therefore, the family lawyer failed to prove as a matter of law that the personal injury claim was sufficiently dissimilar to the divorce so that res judicata would not apply.
-The family lawyer therefore failed to establish that consultation about the possibility of res judicata was not required.
+The family lawyer, therefore, failed to establish that consultation about the possibility of res judicata was not required.

-With the complexity of client problems continuing to increase, the likelihood that a workers’ compensation lawyer will be called upon to work with lawyer’s from other disciplines will become more prevalent.
+With the complexity of client problems continuing to increase, the likelihood that a workers’ compensation lawyer will be called upon to work with lawyers from other disciplines will become more prevalent.
 Carefully documenting the scope of your representation will become even more important than it is today.

 5. Failure to Communicate with the Client.

 A large number of lawyer discipline cases arise from a lawyer’s failure to communicate with the client.
 All too often, lawyers find themselves so deeply entrenched in their cases that they forget to pick up the phone and make a simple phone call to the client to advise them of the status of the case.
-In reviewing the Texas Bar Journal over recent months, it is evident that a large portion of the disciplinary actions involve violations of Rule 1.03, and the failure of a lawyer to communicate with the client.
+In reviewing the Texas Bar Journal over recent months, it is evident that a large portion of the disciplinary actions involves violations of Rule 1.03, and the failure of a lawyer to communicate with the client.
 Specifically, last year, a Houston attorney received a one-year active suspension for failing to keep his client informed of the status of the matter or respond to notice of the complaint.
 Tex.
 B. J. Vol. 67, p.
 71 (2004).
 Additionally, an Addison lawyer was disbarred when the committee found that he failed to respond to the complainant’s inquiries regarding the status of the matter, explain the matter to the extent necessary for the complainant to make informed decisions regarding the representation, or respond to notice of the complaint.
 Tex.
 B. J. Vol. 67, p.
 149 (2004).

 Keeping the client advised as to the status of a case is one of the easiest things a lawyer can do.
 However, many lawyers simply fail, for whatever reason, to keep the client informed.
 As a result, many lawyers find themselves being disciplined for their failure to communicate with the client.
 The foregoing instances are only a couple of examples; however, a review of the disciplinary actions in the Texas Bar Journal will reveal that there are many more.